guineawheek/FTC-Server-Dozer/EXTRA_FEATURES.md

 ```

 ### Backend changes:
+ * Switched to `uvloop` for asyncio event loops for supposedly increased performance.
  * Fixed some bugs in Dozer here and there, and made certain code style edits.
  * Team associations auto-setting nicknames upon server entry has been disabled.
 Instead,
  the `nicknames` cog saves and restores nicknames on server leave/reentry, similar to how roles